josesmutny/midi-lens/README.md

 ## WIP and to-dos

-- [x] Fix `--no-pedal` tag not working
+- [x] Fix `--no-pedal` tag not working.
-as of now, it appears the underlying MIDI library for file processing ignores the required parameter.
 Done, the parameter was not being passed to MIDI
-- [ ] Allow for piece comparison
-a `midi-lens --compare x.mid y.mid` would be nice, and not too hard to implement
+- [ ] Allow for piece comparison.
+A `midi-lens --compare x.mid y.mid` would be nice, and not too hard to implement
 - [ ] Batch piece comparison using `timelapse` property